 When researchi ng for a project a person

 should

-and the same of th kt a CODE to 37607
+∏ Te kt a CODE to 37607

-Submit response s at PollEv.com/stemerickson
+s at PollEv.com/stemerickson

 Narrow the topic and call it good 141434

-Use only the internet 141475
+- Use only the internet 141475

 Use a process sort of like the EDP 141476

 Only research one side of the project 141477

-) 1 Total Results: 0
+-) Total Results: 0

 powered by Poll Everywhere Live Audience Polling

-in answers.
-Results are emailed What steps do you use when O researching at topic? this site and kids can text
+(The site looks like this when a cin answers.
+Results are emailed What steps do you use when 0 this site and kids can text

 True or false: Any source, as lo ong as you like it, is a valid source.

-v
+Passarshing is easy because

 Researching is easy because.

-0
+When researching for a proje ct a parcon chould

-When researching for a proje ct a person should
+which researching for a proje ct α ρείδυπ διίθυπα